 Note that 9.5.1.3 of 802 REVc has similar structure, but with flexibility to use a locally defined protol identifier preceeded by an OUI or CID.
 I don’t see any evidence that 802.11 supports (or intends to support) this format.
 This should be discussed/confirmed with experts.

-Also, note that there a few references in 802.11 to “SNAP” as well, which is effectively assuming this same LPD concept, and those locations need to be evaluated to see if they should be changed similarly to “LPD”, of it they are okay as implicit references to IEEE Std 802 subclause 9.5.1.4.
+Also, note that there are a few references in 802.11 to “SNAP” as well, which is effectively assuming this same LPD concept, and those locations need to be evaluated to see if they should be changed similarly to “LPD”, of it they are okay as implicit references to IEEE Std 802 subclause 9.5.1.4.

 The other option, per 802.11 subclause 5.1.4, is to use EPD for MSDU format in some certain situations.
 EPD is specified in 802.11 as being “EtherType Protocol Discrimination (EPD)” per IEEE Std 802.3-2022.
 However, this is messy, as 802.3-2022 defines “EPD” to mean “End_of_Packet Delimiter” (a completely irrelvent, different concept).
 The “EtherType Protocol Discrimination” concept turns out to be a rather implied rather than explicit (and therefore hard to find) reference to 802.3-2022 subclause 3.2.6, as copied here: